Treatment algorithm

 desmopressin

-If polyuria is present, urine osmolality is low, or if hypernatremia is present, AVP-D is likely and treatment should be given with desmopressin (a synthetic, long-acting analog of arginine vasopressin [AVP], also known as DDAVP).
+If polyuria is present, urine osmolality is low, or if hypernatraemia is present, arginine vasopressin deficiency (AVP-D) is likely and treatment should be given with parenteral or oral desmopressin (a synthetic, long-acting analogue of arginine vasopressin [AVP], also known as DDAVP).

 Primary options